 What is it: Rosario to Vampire

 Rosario to Vampire is an anime and manga series that has won a legion of fans around the world.
 The story revolves around Tsukune Aono, a young man who, by chance, ends up enrolling in a school for monsters called Yokai Academy.
-What Tsukune doesn't know is that this school is attended by supernatural beings, such as vampires, werewolves and other mythical creatures.
-The plot unfolds in an environment where coexistence between humans and monsters is full of challenges and comical situations, as well as moments of action and romance.
-The series is known for its engaging plot and charismatic characters, which bring to light themes such as acceptance, friendship and love amidst a fantastic setting.
+What Tsukune doesn't know is that this school is attended by supernatural beings, such as vampires, werewolves, and other mythical creatures.
+The plot unfolds in a setting where the coexistence between humans and monsters is full of challenges and comical situations, as well as moments of action and romance.
+The series is known for its engaging plot and charismatic characters, who bring to light themes of acceptance, friendship, and love amidst a fantastical setting.

 Anime Production